 Wine sales happen in many different ways (at least during non COVID-19 times), including in-person purchases for which motivation is difficult to track.
 Luckily, selling wine online is one way you can pretty efficiently track sales and effectiveness of your promotions on social media.
 If your winery has a Shopify page, or another ecommerce platform, you should be able to track not only general sales numbers, but also where those sales are coming from, including social media.

-While some platforms’ analytics about the source for your sales might not give you very specific data, connecting your ecommerce site to Google Analytics will give you a really detailed picture.
+Connecting your ecommerce site to Google Analytics will give you a really detailed picture.
 Whichever platform you use to track your sales, make sure you’re able to see how many sales are coming from your social media channels.

 Event Client Leads From Social Media